Understanding Behavioral Metric Learning: A Large-Scale Study on Distracting Reinforcement Learning Environments

 TL;DR: Metric learning in deep RL provides limited benefits over baselines with key design choices across diverse distracting tasks.

-Abstract: A key approach to state abstraction is approximating behavioral metrics (notably, bisimulation metrics) in the observation space, and embed these learned distances in the representation space.
-While promising for robustness to task-irrelevant noise shown in prior work, accurately estimating these metrics remains challenging, requiring various design choices that create gaps between theory and practice.
+Abstract: A key approach to state abstraction is approximating behavioral metrics (notably, bisimulation metrics) in the observation space and embedding these learned distances in the representation space.
+While promising for robustness to task-irrelevant noise, as shown in prior work, accurately estimating these metrics remains challenging, requiring various design choices that create gaps between theory and practice.
 Prior evaluations focus mainly on final returns, leaving the quality of learned metrics and the source of performance gains unclear.
-To systematically assess how metric learning works in deep RL, we evaluate five recent approaches.
-We unify them under isometric embedding, identify key design choices, and benchmark them with baselines across 20 state-based and 14 pixel-based tasks, spanning 250+ configurations with diverse noise settings.
-Beyond final returns, we introduce the denoising factor to quantify the encoder’s ability to filter distractions.
-To further isolate the effect of metric learning, we propose an isolated metric estimation setting, where the encoder is influenced solely by the metric loss.
-Our results show that metric learning improves return and denoising only marginally, as its benefits fade when key design choices, such as layer normalization and self-prediction loss, are incorporated into the baseline.
-We also find that commonly used benchmarks (e.g., grayscale videos, varying state-based Gaussian noise dimensions) add little difficulty, while Gaussian noise with random projection and pixel-based Gaussian noise remain challenging even for the best methods.
+To systematically assess how metric learning works in deep reinforcement learning (RL), we evaluate five recent approaches, unified conceptually as isometric embeddings with varying design choices.
+We benchmark them with baselines across 20 state-based and 14 pixel-based tasks, spanning 370 task configurations with diverse noise settings.
+Beyond final returns, we introduce the evaluation of a denoising factor to quantify the encoder's ability to filter distractions.
+To further isolate the effect of metric learning, we propose and evaluate an isolated metric estimation setting, in which the encoder is influenced solely by the metric loss.
 Finally, we release an open-source, modular codebase to improve reproducibility and support future research on metric learning in deep RL.

 Submission Number: 2